jasonkneen/mcpsz-website/HYBRID-DEPLOYMENT.md

-# Hybrid Deployment for mcpsx Website
+# Hybrid Deployment for mcpz Website

-This document explains how to deploy the mcpsx website to both GitHub Pages (static) and Vercel (dynamic) in a hybrid deployment model.
+This document explains how to deploy the mcpz website to both GitHub Pages (static) and Vercel (dynamic) in a hybrid deployment model.

 ## Overview

-The mcpsx website is configured to support a hybrid deployment model:
+The mcpz website is configured to support a hybrid deployment model:

 1. **GitHub Pages** - For static content (main website, docs, pricing, roadmap)
 2. **Vercel** - For dynamic features (discover, blog, API endpoints)